beet-software/dorm/docs/docs/reference/performance.md

 - in-memory engines copy or materialize state according to their state model;
 - Firebase maps operations to snapshots and backend events;
-- SQL engines construct statements and may use internal transactions;
+- SQL engines construct statements and may use internal or public transaction boundaries;
 - MongoDB uses document operations and replacement writes;
 - HTTP relationships can issue additional requests and batch operations require configured batch endpoints.